wp-plugins/wp-gallery-custom-links/readme.txt

 the image instead of the raw file or the attachment post.
 It's designed to work even if customizations have been made via the post_gallery filter; instead of replacing the entire post_gallery function, it calls the normal function and simply replaces the link hrefs in the generated output.
-Any "rel" attribute or *box classes are also stripped to "break" any lightbox functionality and allow the link to function as a regular link.
+Javascript is also in place to attempt to remove any lightbox functionality on the custom link and allow it to function as a regular link.

 == Installation ==